cmu-phil/tetrad/README.md

 where [g] is the maximum number of Gigabytes you wish to allocate to the process.

+All artifacts for Tetrad and causal-cmd are published in [Maven Central](https://s01.oss.sonatype.org/content/repositories/releases/io/github/cmu-phil/).
+This includes all downloadable jars and Javadocs.

+Please submit issue requests for Tetrad using our [Issue Tracker](https://github.com/cmu-phil/tetrad/issues).

+Here is the web page for the [Center for Causal Discovery](https://www.ccd.pitt.edu/), which also supports the latest version of Tetrad and Causal Command.

+# Documentation

+If you're new to Tetrad, here is a [Tutorial](https://rawgit.com/cmu-phil/tetrad/development/tetrad-gui/src/main/resources/resources/javahelp/manual/tetrad_tutorial.html).
+Also, here is our [Manual](https://htmlpreview.github.io/?https:///github.com/cmu-phil/tetrad/blob/development/docs/manual/index.html).
+If you like to watch thought-provoking lectures, here are some [lectures on the Center for Causal Discovery site](https://www.ccd.pitt.edu/video-tutorials/).

+# Command Line

 We have a tool, [Causal Command](https://github.com/bd2kccd/causal-cmd), that lets you run Tetrad algorithms at the command line.

+# Python Integration

 For Python integration, please see our (still new) [py-tetrad Python project](https://github.com/cmu-phil/py-tetrad), which shows how to integrate arbitrary Java code in the Tetrad project into a Python workflow using the [JPype Python project](https://jpype.readthedocs.io/en/latest/).
 The JPype project is already quite awesome; it is not necessary to use it in the way suggested in py-tetrad, though perhaps py-tetrad can provide a way to get started with it.
 Have fun exploring!

 Also, please see the [causal-learn Python package](https://causal-learn.readthedocs.io/en/latest/), translating some Tetrad algorithms into Python and adding some algorithms not in Tetrad, now part of the awesome [py-why space](https://github.com/py-why).
 Have fun exploring that too!

-All artifacts for Tetrad and causal-cmd are published in [Maven Central](https://s01.oss.sonatype.org/content/repositories/releases/io/github/cmu-phil/).
-This includes all downloadable jars and Javadocs.

-Please submit issue requests for Tetrad using our [Issue Tracker](https://github.com/cmu-phil/tetrad/issues).
+# Install

 Here is our [GitHub URL](https://github.com/cmu-phil/tetrad).
 Actually you're already here.
 All of our code is public and we welcome suggestions, expecially if you have awesome algorithms that outperform ours.

-Here is the web page for the [Center for Causal Discovery](https://www.ccd.pitt.edu/), which also supports the latest version of Tetrad and Causal Command.

-If you're new to Tetrad, here is a [Tutorial](https://rawgit.com/cmu-phil/tetrad/development/tetrad-gui/src/main/resources/resources/javahelp/manual/tetrad_tutorial.html).
-Also, here is our [Manual](https://htmlpreview.github.io/?https:///github.com/cmu-phil/tetrad/blob/development/docs/manual/index.html).
-If you like to watch thought-provoking lectures, here are some [lectures on the Center for Causal Discovery site](https://www.ccd.pitt.edu/video-tutorials/).

-# Install

 Here are some [instructions on how to set this project up in IntelliJ IDEA](https://github.com/cmu-phil/tetrad/wiki/Setting-up-Tetrad-in-IntelliJ-IDEA).
 You can run the Tetrad lifecycle package target and launch the "-launch" jar that is  built in the target directory.